 In English, it is common to use more than one adjective before a noun.
-For example, “He’s a silly young fool.” or “She’s a smart, energetic woman.”
+For example, “It is a beautiful long new dress.” or “She has bought a square white Japanese cake.”
 When you use more than one adjective, you have to put them in the right order – order of adjectives.

 Order of Adjectives | Rules & Examples